gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 The new JSON document features offered in GemFire 10.0 allows you to easily get specific fields without parsing the whole JSON document.
 It also allows you to query the JSON document with the built-in powerful OQL query engine.
 Internally, it uses two different storage formats for different use cases.
 This minimizes memory footprint and maximizes flexibility and efficiency.

+We will cover the storage formats later.
-Let's get started with a simple example with a few lines of code:
+First, let's get started with a simple example with a few lines of code:

 ```java
 String jsonString = "{\"foo\":\"bar\"}";